Japan's agriculture minister resigns after his remark about not buying rice causes political fallout

 Noting the rice situation, Ishiba said he suspects the rice price surge is “not a temporary but a structural problem.”

-Opposition parties had threatened to submit a no-confidence motion against him if Eto didn’t resign voluntarily by Wednesday afternoon.
+Opposition lawmakers had threatened to submit a no-confidence motion against him if Eto didn’t resign voluntarily by Wednesday afternoon.
+Party leaders plan to further grill Ishiba at a party leaders' debate at parliament scheduled later in the day.

 Japanese rice demand has decreased over recent decades as people's diets have diversified, but rice remains a staple food and integral part of Japanese culture and history.